-Vijay Agarwal* and Meenakshi Bajpai Pages 1 - 15 ( 15 )
+Vijay Agarwal* and Meenakshi Bajpai Pages 165 - 179 ( 15 )

 Background: Poor solubility and low dissolution rate limit the work at poorly water-soluble drugs like Esomeprazole.
 To overcome this problem, different technologies had to be used but could not resolve the problem, significantly.
-The main aim of this study was to prepare the nanocrystals using evaporative precipitation ultrasonication method in order to improve the dissolution rate and stability of Esomeprazole (ESM).
+The main aim of this patent study was to prepare the nanocrystals using the evaporative precipitation ultrasonication method in order to improve the dissolution rate and stability of Esomeprazole (ESM).

 Conclusion: The different findings revealed that nanocrystals could be a potential alternate for solving the dissolution rate and stability issue of ESM like poorly soluble drugs.

-Nanocrystal, dissolution, esomeprazole, freeze drying, ultrasonication, stability
+Nanocrystal, dissolution, esomeprazole, freeze-drying, ultrasonication, stability.

 Rajkumar Goel Institute of Technology (Pharmacy), 5-Km.
-Stone, Delhi-Meerut Road, Ghaziabad (U.P.), Institute of pharmaceutical research, G.L.A.
+Stone, Delhi-Meerut Road, Ghaziabad (U.P.), Institute of Pharmaceutical Research, G.L.A.
 University, Mathura-Delhi Road, Mathura (U.P.)